StackStorm-Exchange/stackstorm-backups/README.md

 - Allow passwords and usernames to be set via config instead of being in the key/value store
 - Allow PostgreSQL password to be passed in via parameters
 - Allow MongoDB username/password to be read in from the /etc/st2/st2.conf
-- Implement backups of remote databases (allow all credentials/configs to be passed in with parameters)
+- Implement backups of PostgreSQL database (allow all credentials/configs to be passed in with parameters)
 - Investigate using Orchestra or ActionChains instead of Mistral